-All of these items are available at my local dollar store, Five Below, and Target’s Dollar Spot.
-Availability and selection varies greatly by area, but you should be able to find plenty of options in these areas.
+All of these items are available at my local dollar store, Amazon, Five Below, Walmart, and Target’s Dollar Spot.
+Availability and selection varies greatly by area.

 50 Stocking Stuffers for $1 (or less)